V (Legião Urbana album): Music and lyrics

 V has been labeled a progressive rock effort.
 When asked about how the album would be like, Russo said in an interview: "Oh, there are some medieval things, some instrumentals.
 The first side is a trip.
 They'll be saying like: 'Legião repeats formula and releases progressive album (laughs)...'".
 In another interview, this one to Zeca Camargo on MTV in 1993, Russo said that "what we wanted to pass on to V was boredom and stagnation.
 That album was made slow on purpose".

 The first track, "Love Song", is a love cantiga in Galician-Portuguese, composed in the 13th century by Nuno Fernandes Torneol.
 "Metal Contra as Nuvens" is divided in four parts and is 11:28 long, being the band's longest track ever.
 A part of it was recorded at the PolyGram studios, with 40 session musicians hired to play 12 violins, four violas and four cellos.
-"A Ordem dos Templários", which includes a section of "Douce Dame Jolie", by Guillaume de Machaut, from the 14th century, pays tribute to the knights who protected Chrsitians during the Crusades.
+"A Ordem dos Templários", which includes a section of "Douce Dame Jolie", by Guillaume de Machaut, from the 14th century, pays tribute to the knights who protected Christians during the Crusades.

 On Acústico MTV, Russo explains that the song "O Teatro dos Vampiros" should speak about television.
 On the same live album, he said he had found out that the Italian city of Venice was known as "Sereníssima" only after he composed the song of same name.